Police officer involved in Jersey City shooting, officials report

 ALSO READ | Man threatens police officer with knife inside East Village deli

-Officials say three shots were fired, and the suspect was struck in the wrist.
+Three shots were fired, and the suspect was struck in the wrist.
+He was taken to the hospital to be checked out.

 ----------